“Philosophy leads to death, sociology leads to suicide” —Jean Baudrillard

 Baudrillard also brings to point on the emergence of photography and how it was invented at a time where reality was beginning to disappear as it got usurped by hyperrealities.
 He sometimes talks about how realist photography does not actually focus on capturing what is real in the situation.
 If you look at Baudrillard’s own photographic art exhibitions, one might recognize such techniques in his images (often referred as the “vanishing technique”).
 Regardless, Baudrillard foresaw how the world would eventually be replaced by infinite simulated hyperrealities where people will no longer know what is real.

 Baudrillard also uses the Borges fable as an example of hyperreality.
 The story talks about how cartographers mapped their empire that covers the entire land with precision.
 Yet over time, the empire falls into ruins and new empires establishes new borders.
 Reality changes, but the map remains intact and exists as the remainder.
-The territory no longer precedes the map, it is the map that precedes the territory—just like that of media, books, scholarships, and television, for example.
+The territory no longer precedes the map, it is the map that precedes the territory—just like that of media, books, scholarships, and television.
 In the same way, Baudrillard believes that reality no longer precedes simulation.
 Instead, simulations precedes reality, where the latter has become more real than real and more false than false.
+In other words, instead of producing the map that is based on reality, we now produce reality based on the map (simulation).

 Near the end of Simulacra and Simulation, Baudrillard points out how he is a nihilist.
 Since our world is flooded with meanings, discourses, and hyperrealities, the real has been lost in translation.
 Reality is dead and what remains is an infinite amount of meanings and hyperrealities that replaced reality—sort of like Starbucks which used to make pumpkin spice lattes without pumpkins in it.
 In the final passage of the book, Baudrillard emphasized on the irony of the situation.
 He ends the book by addressing how it is within this space of simulation where seduction begins.